VladChat/luggage-scale/blog_src/content/posts/2025/10/mariah-the-scientist-talks-burning-blue-and-new-album-sustainable-luggage-scale-.md

 - Leave room: Aim for 2–3 pounds under limit to accommodate merch or spontaneous purchases.
 - Practice weigh-ins: Check bag weight before leaving home and again before your return flight.

-If you want a pre-built list to adapt, we’ve compiled a versatile, weight-aware template: <a href="https://luggage-scale.com/blog/packing-checklist">Ultimate Packing Checklist</a>.
+If you want a pre-built list to adapt, we’ve compiled a versatile, weight-aware template: Ultimate Packing Checklist.

 ## How to Choose the Right Sustainable Luggage Scale